antarcticrainforest/tintX/docs/source/index.rst

 How does the tint algorithm work?
 ---------------------------------

+The original tracking algorithm that has been developed by a team of researchers at Monash University `Raut et al. 2020 <http://dx.doi.org/10.1175/JAMC-D-20-0119.1>_`.
 The tracking algorithm is designed to track storm cells using `phase correlation <https://en.wikipedia.org/wiki/Phase_correlation>`_ between two consecutive time steps which is followed by an application of the